KilnStuff/Kiln-Project/README.md

 In addition to the PID we also implemented "firing schedules", which give an array of desired temperatures the PID should set as its goal for a given time.
 These live in the form of a text file that the PID calls upon to reference.
 These firing schedules allow us to tailor our PID to the specific type of firing we desire, such as a bisque or glaze firing (which have different desired final temperatures).
 The code for the bisque and glaze firing schedules, as well as each PID are within the repository.

-Another issue we encountered at high temperatures was the thermocouples shorting to ground the vast majority of measurements.
+Another issue we encountered at high temperatures was the thermocouples shorting to ground the vast majority of measurements, although any measurements that did go through were perfectly fine.
+We believe this is because at high temperatures the voltage detected by the thermo board is small and therefore heavily affected by noise.
+In the future, we would use either shorter or shielded/twisted thermocouple wires and keep the wires away from the rest of the electronics to try to minimize this noise.

 # Finished Product